irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgDisableServiceBindingResponse"></a>

 ### MsgDisableServiceBindingResponse
-MsgDisableServiceBindingResponse defines the Msg/DisableServiceBinding response type.
+MsgDisableServiceBindingResponse defines the Msg/DisableServiceBinding response type